avinashpaul2012/GAN-endoscopy-classification/README.md

 and annotating polyps is a cumbersome process.
 To address this issue of limited labeled data in endoscopic images, a semi-supervised classifier using generative adversarial network (GAN) is implemented here.

 ![alt text](https://github.com/avinashpaul2012/GAN-endoscopy-classification/blob/main/GAN%20diagram.png)

+Endoscopic polyps are classified using a modified GAN architecture.
+A standard classifier using GAN takes a data point, x as input for classifying it into K classes.
+This is done by introducing a softmax function at the output layer for supervised learning problems.
+This can be converted into a semi-supervised problem by simply adding an extra class and increasing the dimension of our network to K+1.